KIRA - PIT BULL TERRIER / MIXED (MEDIUM COAT) DOG FOR ADOPTION

 Description

 Dog Breed: Pit Bull Terrier / Mixed (medium coat).
-INTAKE DATE: 8/17/24 CURRENT WEIGHT:66 LBS Kira hasn't had the easiest time of it - she was adopted from AFA in 2021, only to be returned three years later, where she still waits, a year past that date.
+INTAKE DATE: 8/17/24 Kira hasn't had the easiest time of it - she was adopted from AFA in 2021, only to be returned three years later, where she still waits, more than a year past that date.
 Kira is a 7 year old female Pit Bull Terrier mix who is sweet as can be and has the energy and joy of an adolescent - just with better manners!
 She honestly didn't have any problems at her first home EXCEPT she would prefer to be your one and only.
-Kira isn't super fond of other dogs and would prefer to 'admire' them from a distance rather than share her bed with them!
-Besides, Kira has a big enough personality that she will make you forget the idea of having another dog!
-WHY, when you already have such perfection????
+Otherwise, she is a dream girl.
+Housetrained and smart, Kira loves to do doggie puzzles, walk you on a leash and snuggle beside you on her bed.
+If you are looking for a spicy sweet sidekick on the couch, come and check out Kira.

 -